GavinGuo000/AiderVer-KE/README.md

 - **CrossNER**: Cross-domain Named Entity Recognition
 - **NYT11**: New York Times Relation Extraction Dataset

-## 🤝 Contributing

-We welcome community contributions!
-Please follow these steps:

-1. Fork this repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- Thanks to the ZJUNLP team for their contributions
 - Thanks to the open-source community for providing excellent tools and libraries
 - Thanks to all contributors for their support